poorlyordered/excellentevolution/cline_docs/progress.md

 ## Evolution of Project Decisions
 - Migrated all AI features to Grok 3 Mini Beta via Vercel AI SDK
-- Migrated authentication from Clerk to NextAuth.js (custom registration/login, credentials provider, Prisma adapter)
+- Migrated authentication from Clerk and NextAuth.js to Stack Auth (custom registration/login, user sync to Neon, transactional email)
 - Added professional development planning as core feature
 - Using editable Markdown for flexibility
 - Separated data processing from presentation